Natural History Database

 Implemented in 2006, the TSC Natural History Database captures clinical data to document the impact of the disease on a person’s health over his or her lifetime.
 More than 2,000 people with TSC are enrolled in the project among 18 U.S.-based clinical sites.
 The TS Alliance provides funding to participating clinics to perform data entry, monitors the integrity of the database, and makes data available to investigators to answer specific research questions and identify potential participants for clinical trials and studies.

-- Minnesota Epilepsy Group, P.A., St. Paul, MN (Michael Frost, MD)
+- Minnesota Epilepsy Group, PA, St. Paul, MN (Michael D. Frost, MD)

-- University of Chicago, Chicago, IL (Michael Kohrman, MD to 2016, Patricia Ogden, APN, FNP, NP-C)
+- University of Chicago, Chicago, IL (Patricia Ogden, APN, FNP, NP-C)

 - Loma Linda University Medical Center, Loma Linda, CA (Stephen Ashwal, MD)

 - University of Pennsylvania, Philadelphia, PA (Katherine Nathanson, MD)

 - Boston Children’s Hospital, Boston, MA (Mustafa Sahin, MD, PhD)